ues-io/docs/data/articles/docs/files/2-core-concepts/signals/signals.md

     Log To Browser Console
     Record Performance Marker

--   Components – Components in the Studio View Builder can be controlled either toggled between edit and read mode and more and for a specific component or all components with the same id.
+-   Components – Components in the Studio View Builder can be controlled, either toggled between edit and read mode, or for controlling a specific component or all components with the same id.
     Run Component Signal

 -   Collections – Collection of your data.